ManuelLerchner/Amazon-Smart-Air-Quality-Monitor-Logger/README.md

     }
     ```

+    You can get the device_id and the cookies from [https://alexa.amazon.de/api/phoenix/group/](https://alexa.amazon.de/api/phoenix/group).
+The device id starts with `AAA_SonarCloudService_`, and the cookies can be copied via the F12-Menu.

 2. Run pip to install the dependencies:

     ```bash
     pip3 install -r requirements.txt
     ```

 2. Create a `cronjob` to run the script every 10 minutes.
-You can use (https://crontab.guru/)[https://crontab.guru] to generate the cronjob.
+You can use [https://crontab.guru/](https://crontab.guru) to generate the cronjob.

     ```bash
     crontab -e